shekhargulati/52-technologies-in-2016/README.md

 Below is the list of technologies covered in this series:

 1. **[Week 1: January 03, 2016](./01-finatra/README.md)** [Finatra - Build Beautiful REST API The Twitter Way](./01-finatra/README.md).
-In this blog, we will learn how to write REST APIs using Twitter's open source framework Finatra.
+In this tutorial, we will learn how to write Scala REST APIs using Twitter's open source framework Finatra.
+We will build an application from scratch covering all the steps required to build the application.